LitGroup/money.dart/README.md

 values in a database or send over a network.

 A money value can be encoded to any type.
-For example it can be coded as a string in the format like "USD 5.00".
+For example it can be coded as a string in the format like 'USD 5.00'.

 Note: this is a trivial example and you would simply use the parse/format methods to encode/decode from/to a string.